 A changing landscape

-The Eastern Sportsground was upgraded with a synthetic pitch, practice running track and throwing area to coincide with the 1985 World Veterans Athletic Championship.
-As well as facilitating commercially viable sport and entertainment, Olympic Park Management’s other primary objective to increase the variety of sports.
-Consequently, hockey and American football utilised this field during winter, the latter playing their Victorian Championship on the ground between 1985-1993.
+TThe Eastern Sportsground was upgraded with a synthetic pitch, practice running track and throwing area to coincide with the 1985 World Veterans Athletic Championship.
+As well as facilitating commercially viable sport and entertainment, Olympic Park Management's other primary objective to increase the variety of sports.
+Consequently, hockey and American football utilised this field during winter, the latter playing their Victorian Championship on the ground in 1985-1993.

 A 2.43ha stretch of land between Batman Avenue and Swan Street (on the eastern side of AAMI Park) was purchased from the Commonwealth by the Victorian Government in 1988 for $15m.
 Here the Swan Street Army Depot was built in 1935 at a cost of £36,000.
 A ‘Swan Song’ ceremonial march out was conducted in 1991 to mark the facility's closure.
 The Depot was variously used by Royal Australian Engineers' (RAE) militia troops (1935-39), RAE headquarters and important tactical base during WW2, a meal and rest area for Olympic athletes and officials, an assembly point for Vietnam National Servicemen and a security HQ for events such as CHOGM (1981) and Pope John Paul II's 1986 visit.